 For logical English learners, they need to categorise things.

 These are people who like to analyse.
-For English learners, this might mean to study the different stems of words — the prefix and suffix of various words.
+For English learners, this might mean studying the different stems of words — the prefix and suffix of various words.

 To connect all the rules for grammar.

 Logical learners have to understand how things work together.